arctickey/Covid_counties/README.md

 # Covid_counties
 My aim in this project is to analyse and visualise amount of covid cases in each US county against various social and economic factors.
+In order to do so I decided to develop a database which include data from multiples sources.
+The whole process is done using:
+* Spark
+* Airflow
+* Postgres
+The whole app is containerized with Docker.
+Diagram of my database:
 ![Diagram](/database/diagram.png)